yig/GMU-CS425/README.md

 **You have reached the sixth checkpoint.** Upload your code.
 Run `xmake clean --all` and then zip your entire directory.
 For this checkpoint:

-* Your engine should have a script manager that lets users run Lua scripts on demand or attach a `Script` component to entities that will be run automatically in the game loop.
+* Your engine should have a script manager that lets users run Lua scripts on demand and lets users attach a `Script` component to entities that will be run automatically in the game loop.
 * Your engine should expose to Lua scripts the ability to query input state, quit the game, manipulate sprites, and (optionally) play sounds.

 ## What's Next?